openmovementproject/openmovement/docs/buildax/docs/firmware.md

 <span class="alert alert-error">
 **Warning:** Updating the firmware is a potentially risky process.
-If you flash a device with an incorrect firmware file you could render it permanently unusable.
+If you flash a device with an incorrect firmware file (or even if you use a third-party bootloader application which has a bug) you could render it permanently unusable!
 </span>

 ## BuildAX LRS

-### Putting the LRS into bootloader mode
+### Put the LRS into bootloader mode

 Remove the USB power connector from the LRS.
 Hold down the button on the rear of the device and connect the USB cable between the PC and the LRS.